buildpacks/spec/buildpack.md

 **If** the run image, old OCI image, and new OCI image are not all present in the same image store, \
 **Then** the lifecycle SHOULD fail the export process or inform the user that export performance is degraded.

+For each stack buildpack executed during the extend phase:

+1. Collect the associated snapshot generated during the extend phase and convert it to a layer.
+1. Transfer the layer to the same image store as the old OCI image.
+1. Ensure the absolute path are preserved in the transferred layer.
+1. Collect a reference to the transferred layer.

+Any cache snapshots produced by the stack buildpacks MAY be preserved for the next local build.

 For each `<layers>/<layer>.toml` file that specifies `launch = true`,